makerdao/mips/MIP78/MIP78.md

 To calculate how much MKR was delegated to a Recognized Delegate over a month, a daily snapshot of MKR delegated to each Recognized Delegate will be taken.
 Then, the Governance Facilitators will take the mean average for each Recognized Delegate over the month.
 MKR values above the Max Compensated MKR (MKR<sub>MAX</sub>) will not be included in this calculation.

 The performance thresholds listed refer to the Recognized Delegate metrics defined in [MIP77c5](https://forum.makerdao.com/t/mipxx-delegates-in-the-maker-protocol/16905#mipxxc5-recognized-delegate-metrics-25).
 The metrics used for calculating Recognized Delegate compensation reference the most recent three-month period, and the lower of the two metrics over this period is used.
-So, if over the last three-months a Recognized Delegate has a Participation metric of 80% and a Communication metric of 90%, 80% will be the value used.
+So, if over the last three months a Recognized Delegate has a Participation metric of 80% and a Communication metric of 90%, 80% will be the value used.

 A Performance Multiplier is applied to Recognized Delegate's DAI compensation.
 The following principles are used based on their lowest metric: